Collect rapid Covid-19 tests for use at home

 Where to pick up your rapid home tests in Sandwell

-- You can also collect rapid tests to use at home from some pharmacies.
+- You can collect rapid tests to use at home from some pharmacies.
 Find your local pharmacy where you can pick up home tests.

-If you cannot get a rapid test at your workplace and you are unable to go to a test site or pharmacy to collect rapid home test kits, you can order rapid home test kits online.
+If you cannot get a rapid test at your workplace and you are unable to go to a pharmacy to collect rapid home test kits, you can order rapid home test kits online.
 Please only order for delivery if you are not able to collect your tests.
 This will help free up home delivery for those who need it most.

 How rapid tests work